MicrosoftDocs/learn/learn-pr/azure-devops/provision-infrastructure-azure-pipelines/includes/7-set-up-environment.md

 In Visual Studio Code, your terminal window points to the root directory of the *Space Game* web project.
 You'll now open the project from the file explorer so you can view its structure and work with files.

 1. On the **File** menu, select **Open** or **Open Folder**.
-1. Navigate to the root directory of the *Space Game* web project.
+1. Go to the root directory of the *Space Game* web project.

     (You can run the `pwd` command in the terminal window to see the full path if you need a reminder.)